Checkmk/checkmk_kube_agent/deploy/charts/checkmk/README.md

 ```console
 helm show values .
 ```

+To configure the installation, you can specify additional helm value files via `-f [MY_CUSTOM_VALUES_FILE]`.

+We recommend using the `values.yaml` provided in this repository.

 ### Configure the Checkmk Kubernetes Collectors
 By default, the *Checkmk Cluster Collector service* is not exposed and communicates using HTTP.
 Depending on your requirements, either expose the  *Checkmk Cluster Collector service* via NodePort or Ingress.